DevHaxx/.github/README.md

 <p align="center">

 ## 🚀 About Us
-DevTech Services is a small group of hobbyist programmers/developers.
+DevHaxx Services is a small group of hobbyist programmers/developers.
 ## 🌐 Our Expertise
 We specialize in:
 - Cybersecurity